 This outdoor event takes place in the area behind Nopale's on the corner of Westover and Grandin Road.
 This is a multi-level area with space for mingling on the top level, and dancing to the band on the bottom level.
 A local craft brewery is featured, with Sangria, some imported wines, and Deb's Lemonade available also.
 The local bands offer a variety of music from rock to blues to reggae.

 Regular season hours are from 6 - 9 pm on selected Friday nights, with a grand finale of a ChillageFest in October which lasts from 1 - 9 pm and features a variety of bands throughout the day and evening, along with a selection of local breweries.
-The alley between Valley Bank and The Roanoke Co-op is included in the event area to accommodate the breweries.

 Children 12 and under are free, and all children 18 and under must be accompanied by an adult.
 We hope to see you at the next Chillage!